Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/09-building-objects-and-object-oriented-design/README.md

 The above illustration shows clearly that composition is one of the primary strategies that you, as a software designer, have in your arsenal to fight software complexity.

 ## Types Of Composition

+Generally, there are two types of composition: association and aggregation.
+In both cases, these relationships represent collaborations between the objects.
+The stereo example we just used to explain one of the primary advantages of composition represents an association.

+All forms of composition include a has-a relationship.
+However, subtle differences exist between associations and aggregations based on how you visualize the parts of the whole.
+In an aggregation, you normally see only the whole, and in associations, you normally see the parts that make up the whole.

+### Aggregations